 During the fiscal year ended March 31, 2023, the Company disposed of a non-strategic business within the FRS segment and received approximately \$4 million of proceeds.
 The property and equipment and various other assets sold and liabilities transferred were not material to the Company's consolidated financial results.
-The net gain on dispositions was not material to the Company's consolidated financial results.
-The net gain on dispositions was not material to the Company's consolidated in other charges (income), net in the consolidated statements of operations for the fiscal year 2023.
+The net gain on dispositions was not material to the Company's consolidated financial results, and was included in other charges (income), net in the consolidated statements of operations for the fiscal year 2023.